desuk/desuk.github.io/content/_index.md

 ## Non-society events

 Got a gig coming up with an Ellington element? <a href="mailto:desuk@dukeellington.org.uk">Pop us an email</a> and we can publicise via our website.

 Many of our members are musicians who perform Ellington material:
 * Frank Griffith: saxophonist, clarinettist, composer and educator.
 Find out more at www.frankgriffith.co.uk.
 * Quentin Bryar plays for the Louisiana Rhythm Kings.
 See [louisianarhythmkings.co.uk](http://louisianarhythmkings.co.uk/). <!-- https broken for this site -->

+### Duke Ellington International Meeting

+*La Maison du Duke* is organising an international meeting in Paris, running 28-30 April 2023.
+We hope to see a lot of DESUK members and fans there too!
+More details are [here](https://www.maison-du-duke.com/meeting-2023/meeting-international/) (click "Presentation") for a glossy guide to the event).

 ### Pigfoot Play Ellington